492235584/study_git/readme.txt

-git is a version control system git is $50 software first
+git is a version control system git is $100 software change cost first new line 100change